Facinet Conte: Club career

 Conte joined Siaka Académie Foot at the age of eight.
 In 2022, he joined Flamme Olympique, where he played a few matches across six months before returning to Siaka Académie Foot.
 In December 2022, Conte participated in two friendly matches with Ligue 2 side Bastia.
 On 29 June 2023, he signed for the club on a one-year contract with an option for a two-year extension.
 On 26 August 2023, Conte made his professional debut for Bastia as a 65th-minute substitute in a match against Troyes.
 He scored two goals in the 70th and 80th minutes to lead Bastia to a 3–2 victory.
-He signed for Swiss Super League club Young-Boys in the summer of 2024 on a five-year contract.
+He signed for Swiss Super League club Young Boys in the summer of 2024 on a five-year contract.

 International career

-Conte was called up to the Guinea national team for 2023 Africa Cup of Nations.
-He scored in his debut with Guinea in a pre-tournament 2–0 win over Nigeria on 8 January 2024.
+Conte was called up to the Guinea national team for the 2023 Africa Cup of Nations.
+He scored on his debut with Guinea in a pre-tournament 2–0 win over Nigeria on 8 January 2024.